Fadelcodez/Pokemon_Cards_Database/README.md

 and you done.

-You could actually look at the 'commands' command to get more commands in the command prompt
+You could type the 'commands' command to get more commands in the command prompt
 # Changelog
 UPLOADED